-Dedicated to the men and women whose labor helped build the community we enjoy today
+Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

-The Neighborhood buildings are important structures in Janesville history.
-Some beautifully restored, some derelict.
-Hope that the mural is a tiny step in the right direction
+Other near by beautiful buildings are restored.
+Some not so much.
+Hope that the mural is a tiny step in the right direction to inspire a little pride of place.

 This was the initial sketch for the project.
 A 24 x 36" acrylic painting on canvas.